axelerant/testimonials-widget/readme.txt

 You can use either a string keyword (thumbnail, medium, large or full) or a 2-item array representing width and height in pixels, e.g. array(32,32).

+I recommend putting your theme customizations into a `custom-functions.php` file and then include that in your theme's `functions.php` file via `include 'custom-functions.php';`.

 = 5.
 How do I change the Gravatar size? =
 Use an `add_filter` in your theme to adjust the Gravatar size.